akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 ## Reading

-We can read in a number of ways, depending on the parallelism required on consumption.
-This parallelism is one big advantage over the REST APIs
+We can read in a number of ways.
+To read data from a table a read session needs to be created.
+On the session creation we can specify the number of streams to be used in order to transfer the data, this makes it feasible to achieve parallelism while ingesting the data, thus achieving better performance.
+To create a session the data format needs to be specified.
+The options provided are Avro and Arrow.

-First of all, specifying no TableReadOptions will return the whole table, as a Source containing a Source for each stream, which will each deliver a section of the rows:
+If no `TableReadOptions` are specified all the table's columns shall be retrieved as a `Source` containing a `Source` for each stream, which will each deliver a section of the rows:

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-all }

 Java
 : @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-all }

-Secondly, by specifying [TableReadOptions](https://cloud.google.com/bigquery/docs/reference/storage/rpc/google.cloud.bigquery.storage.v1#tablereadoptions), we can narrow down the amount of data returned, filtering down the columns returned, and/or a `row_restriction`.
+Secondly, by specifying [`TableReadOptions`](https://cloud.google.com/bigquery/docs/reference/storage/rpc/google.cloud.bigquery.storage.v1#tablereadoptions), we can narrow down the amount of data returned, filtering down the columns returned, and/or a `row_restriction`.
 This is defined as:

 > SQL text filtering statement, similar to a WHERE clause in a query.
 Currently, only a single predicate that is a comparison between a column and a constant value is supported.
-Aggregates are not supported
+Aggregates are not supported.

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-options }

 Java
 : @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-options }

-You can then choose to read and process these streams sequentially, essentially with no parallelism:
+You can then choose to read and process these streams as is or merged.
+You can process the streams merged in rows.
+You need to provide a `ByteString` `Unmarshaller` based on the format requested.

 Scala
-: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-sequential }
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-merged}

 Java
-: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-sequential }
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-merged }

-Or in parallel:
+Or process the stream of rows individually:

 Scala
-: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-parallel }
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-all }

 Java
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-all }

+Since Avro and Arrow are the formats available, streams for those specific formats can be created.

+You can read Arrow Record streams merged

+Scala
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-arrow-merged }

+Java
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-arrow-merged }

+You can read Arrow Record streams individually

+Scala
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-arrow-all }

+Java
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-arrow-all }

+You can read Avro Record streams merged

+Scala
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-avro-merged }

+Java
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-avro-merged }

+You can read Avro Record streams individually

+Scala
+: @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-avro-all }

+Java
-: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-parallel }
+: @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-avro-all }

 ## Running the test code